Serving Family Law Clients in and around DuPage County

 What happens to my property in a Wheaton divorce?

 Marital property is divided “equitably” in Illinois.
-Although this often means a 50/50 split of assets acquired during the marriage, equitable division isn’t always equal division.
+Although this often means a 50/50 split of assets acquired during the marriage, an equitable division isn’t always equal division.
 Rather, the court will consider a variety of factors to determine what is fair to the parties in a particular divorce case.
+For example: